Gandiva: How Arjuna got the Gandiva

-Agni then requested Varuna to bless the heroes with the desired weapons.
+Agni then requested Varuna to bless him with the desired weapon.
 Varuna gave the Gandiva bow to Arjuna, as well as two quivers which would provide an inexhaustible number of arrows.

-The weapon was dreaded by many during the Kurukshetra war, having defeated and killed many great warriors and the gods themselves.
+The bow was dreaded by many during the Kurukshetra war, having defeated and killed many great warriors and the gods themselves.

 Features

 The Gandiva gives a wielder self confidence, self belief.
-The bow consisted of 108 celestial string, was endued with great energy and is believed to have the strength of one lakh bows.
+It is believed to have the strength of one hundred thousand bows and the bow consisted of 108 celestial string.
 Gandiva was indestructible and was worshiped by the celestials and the Gandharvas.

 Return to the gods

 At the end of the Dvapara Yuga, Krishna departed the Earth and left for Vaikuntha.
-When Krishna was departing, he told Arjuna to rescue the people of Dwarika because he was submerging Dwarika under ocean.
-Arjuna temporarily could not string the bow, or remember the spells necessary in order to summon his celestial weapons when Dwarika was drowning.
+When Krishna was departing, he told Arjuna to rescue the people of Dwaraka because he was submerging Dwaraka under ocean.
+Arjuna temporarily could not string the bow, or remember the spells necessary in order to summon his celestial weapons when Dwaraka was drowning.
 Arjuna knew that his time on earth was up as well, Vyasa had told him this event will happen and when it happens, Arjuna's work on earth is over.
 Later, the Pandavas retired and journeyed to the Himalayas.
 On their route, Agni came and asked Arjuna to return the Gandiva to Varuna, for it belonged to the gods.
 Arjuna obliged and dropped them in the waters of the sea.
 Thus the celestial bow was returned to the gods.